Skip to main content

 Generally speaking, if you can show that your legal claim is based on something other than the content of another user’s post, you may be able to sue the social media company.
 Otherwise, section 230’s broad grant of immunity would bar your claim.

-Even though section 230 is pushing 30 years old, this is still an evolving area of the law.
-There's talk amongst lawmakers in Congress about amending, or even repealing, section 230.
+Even though section 230 is almost 30 years old, this is still an evolving area of the law.
+There’s talk amongst lawmakers in Congress about amending, or even repealing, section 230.
 And, in the right case, you may be able to avoid section 230 immunity entirely.
+It’s important to consult an attorney for current legal information.

-If you are thinking about suing a social media company for online defamation, consider consulting with, depending on your case, a personal injury attorney, a contracts attorney, or an intellectual property attorney.
-They could give you advice about the legal issues within the context of an attorney-client relationship, help you understand your rights, and represent you if you decide that suing a social media company is in your best interest.
+If you are thinking about suing a social media company, consider consulting with, depending on your case, a personal injury attorney, a contracts attorney, or an intellectual property attorney.
+An experienced attorney in your area can provide legal advice specific to your situation, explain your rights, and represent you if you decide that suing a social media company is in your best interest.

 Was this helpful?